RinkeHoekstra/semanticweb-web-application-tutorial/README.md

 <sup>3</sup> You need to activate the virtual environment every time you want to start your application from a new terminal session.

-<sup>4</sup> The tutorial can be run against the course-provided Stardog instance (**recommended**) or a local installation of Stardog.
+<sup>4</sup> The tutorial can be ran against the course-provided Stardog instance (**recommended**) or a local installation of Stardog.
 For a step-by-step guide on installing stardog and other useful tools for the course, see the [tools document](tools.md).